Can't get your baby to sleep? Need a good audio book for a family trip? Wondering just what is going on with your teenager's brain? We can help you!

 - space for children and teens with the right library materials for their ages

-- an interactive website where kids can find things to do, chat with a live tutor, discover books to read, and investigate homework resources
+- an interactive website, multcolib.org, where kids can find things to do, chat with a live tutor, discover books to read, download e-books and other media, and investigate homework resources

-- an opportunity for teens to get valuable volunteer experience
+- opportunities for teens to gain valuable volunteer experience and mentoring

-- The library respects the privacy of all library users, no matter their age.
-We cannot give out information about titles of books checked out, number of books overdue or titles of books overdue on an account unless you have the library card or card number.
+The library respects the privacy of all library users, no matter their age.
+You may access your child’s library account information, including the number or titles of materials checked out or overdue, if you have the library card or card number.

 - Come see us as often as possible.
 Visit online or in person.